-The majority of the time employees know what is or is not working in the company.
+The majority of the time, employees know what is or is not working in the company.
 They have a wealth of knowledge and power.
-Employees will not bubble up this important information unless the relationship they have with you is solid, built on a proven framework of trust and reliability.
+Employees will not bubble up this important information unless the relationship they have with you is solid and built on a proven framework of trust and reliability.

 When we’re feeling under pressure ourselves, it’s easy to try to throw the blame for whatever problems exist onto somebody else.
 We can complain about people in other departments or locations; it’s better when they’re not around to defend themselves.

 We can also blame our own team members if we have to—for not following through, not meeting deadlines, not returning phone calls, or not sharing work-related information.

 Instead of making excuses take ownership of whatever situations arise.
 When confronted with difficult issues, stop and ask: “What can I do to rise above the circumstances?”
 Take a look at yourself first, review your own actions and habits, and proceed to change whatever is necessary to achieve better results.

 Often, during this self-examination, leaders find that their first shortcoming is not sharing enough information with others.
 Perhaps they accidentally held back pertinent details that caused the process to go less smoothly than it otherwise might have.
 When this happens, approach others directly and say, “You know, I think there’s something that I failed to tell you.
 Maybe that’s why we didn’t get that particular project completed on time.”

 This sort of behavior will undoubtedly feel refreshing to team members that are used to reactive communicators who would normally just say, “We constantly have a lack of communication around here.
 When is it going to get better?”